matys1/lab1-web/book-notes/part-5.md

 ### The `for` loops

-- A `for` loop repeats until a specified condition evaluates to false.
+- A `for` loop repeats until a specified condition evaluates to `false`.
 The basic syntax is:

 ```js
 for ([initialExpression]; [condition]; [incrementExpression]) {